Language Information

 QUESTION: Do I have to take the Arabic, Hebrew, or Turkish placement test if I took the Arabic, Hebrew, or Turkish IB Exam (IB Language A Literature, IB Language A Literature & Language, IB Language B)

-Yes, you will need not take the Arabic, Hebrew, or Turkish placement test if you took the Arabic, Hebrew, or Turkish IB Exam regardless of your score.
-The placement test will establish if you have satisfied the Weinberg language requirement and/or which class you should take to continue your language study.
+Yes, you will need to take the Arabic, Hebrew, or Turkish placement test if you took the Arabic, Hebrew, or Turkish IB Exam regardless of your score.
+The placement test will establish if you have satisfied the language requirement and/or which class you should take to continue your language study.
 You will find more information about IB Exams here.

 QUESTION: I can speak Arabic (MSA, and/or one or several dialects), Hebrew, or Turkish but am unable to read or write in the language.
 What are my options if I want to enroll in Arabic, Hebrew, or Turkish classes at Northwestern?

-You will still need not take the Arabic, Hebrew, or Turkish placement test to determine which class would be best for you.
+You will still need to take the Arabic, Hebrew, or Turkish placement test to determine which class would be best for you.
 Each placement test includes an extensive questionnaire about your language background which will help us decide the best course of action for you.

 QUESTION: What does the Arabic, Hebrew, or Turkish placement test look like?